aliclark/the_wooden_sword/Evolved Existence Programming.md

 What is the nature of the substrate on which both our Physical world and Conscious world is based?

 How easy is it for one conscious experience on the shared substrate of existence to have influence on another, and vice versa?
 Impossible?
 In a way that only the most intuitive could discern?
 Directly? ie. Can mind-reading of any form be repeatedly experimentally validated?
 For instance by putting Yogis with ear defenders on the opposite side of a thin divider from other Yogis and control subjects.
-One might almost define Spiritual practice as the course of becoming "at one" with any ambiguity therein.

 How closely does it correlate to the Buddha's map of the cosmos or Yogic and other spiritualist or religious perspectives?